 - Extra fees and closing costs can add hundreds of dollars to your final mortgage amount, which you hadn’t accounted for initially.
 Make sure to ask about escrow deposits, attorney, survey and loan origination fees, and title search fees before you commit yourself.
 Many lenders have special offers waiving certain fees at different times of the year.

-- Interest rates are the most important element of choosing a mortgage.
+- Interest rates are an important element of choosing a mortgage.
 Make sure to compare rates from a few different lenders before you make a decision.
-It’s best to look at the APR, which includes mortgage processing fees as well as interest rates because it gives a better picture of the true cost of the loan.
+Look at the APR, which includes mortgage processing fees as well as interest rates because it gives a better picture of the true cost of the loan.